Titiek Suharto: Personal life

 In May 1983, Titiek married Prabowo Subianto, who was then a senior officer in the Indonesian Army's Kopassandha.
 Prabowo is the son of Sumitro Djojohadikusumo, one of Indonesia's most influential economists, who held ministerial positions under Presidents Sukarno and Suharto intermittently between 1950 and 1978.
 The wedding was held in Taman Mini Indonesia Indah.

 She and Prabowo have one son, Ragowo Hediprasetyo (Didit), who was born on 22 March 1984.
 Didit is a well renowned fashion designer with achievements that include: Indonesian team uniform design for the 2024 Olympics, BMW Individual Series 7 interior design, and dresses worn by Hollywood celebrities such as Paris Hilton & Carly Rae Jepsen.

 Titiek and Prabowo separated in 1998.
 However, the two have remained close with Titiek supporting Prabowo at rallies for his presidential campaigns in 2014, 2019, and 2024.
 As of 2024, both Titiek & Prabowo have chosen not to remarry anyone else.

+Awards and recognition

+On May 5, 2025, Titiek received the “Outstanding Woman in Preserving the Traditional Fabric Industry” award at the 2025 Indonesia Leading Women Awards from CNN Indonesia.
+The award was given in recognition of Titiek's contributions to the preservation of traditional Indonesian fabrics as the Chairperson of the Ratna Busana Association (Himpunan Ratna Busana).

+On December 22, 2025, on the 97th anniversary of the First Indonesian Women's Congress, Titiek received the 2025 Indonesian Srikandi Award (Anugerah Srikandi Indonesia) in the category of Srikandi Serving the Nation from Kompas TV.
+She was awarded in the same evening alongside Gusti Kanjeng Ratu Hemas, Retno Marsudi, Susi Pudjiastuti, Puan Maharani, and other prominent women figures.